cg-gdsc/FAQ/Readme.md

 - Forgot Password page would be rendered.
 - You will receive the link to reset the password.
 - Once the password is changed, you can log in using the new password.

+## When I reset my password, do I also change the password for the whole team?

+- NO. When we sign up a team, we have the same password for the whole team members, but if a team member change his/her password, he/she only changes his/her user login password.

 ## How to join an existing team?